 This response would earn the top score of 8.
 Even though the WritePlacer essay is scored holistically (meaning as a whole, not by its parts), let’s look at a detailed explanation of how this essay scored well in each of the essay criteria:

 Purpose and focus

 The writer begins the essay by discussing their past, and introduces the hypocrisy of some of our systems.
 While people are often encouraged to be individuals, they are also often punished for not following rules.
 The writer uses this to establish their claim that even though conformity is easier, individuality is more important.
 The writer furthers that claim consistently throughout the response, using various different types of support.
 The writer makes sure to tie each of their body paragraphs back to their thesis.
-The conclusion introduces a counter-claim that the writer than effectively refutes.
+The conclusion introduces a counter-claim that the writer then effectively refutes.
 The writer takes a clear stance, focuses on that stance throughout the essay, and effectively proves their point.

 Organization and structure

 The writer organizes and structures their essay very effectively.
-The introduction effectively presents the topic and takes a claim, and each of the body paragraphs work to prove that claim.
+The introduction effectively presents the topic and makes a claim, and each of the body paragraphs work to prove that claim.
 The writer also does a good job of transitioning between paragraphs, like when they end the third paragraph with, “and innovation is driven by individuality” in order to transition into the next paragraph about a different kind of innovator.